-None of us are able to achieve success without some help or hurt or struggle along the way.
+None of us are able to achieve success without some adversity along the way.
 Is there a particular person who you are grateful towards who helped get you to where you are?
-Can you share a story about that? 😎
+Can you share a story about that? ?

 - Listen, laugh and learn — Funny enough this is the mantra I recite to my children before school each day, and somehow it’s crept it’s way into my professional life.
 If I’m not doing all three things, then I’m not doing my best work.

 - Find what you’re the best at and focus your energy there — I have lots of interests and hobbies, but it doesn’t mean I’m great at them.
 Like Liam Neeson, I have a very specific set of skills and I stay in my lane.

 - There’s more than enough business — If I’ve learned one thing, it’s that there’s enough business.
 It’s why I’ve never shied away from sharing tips and tools.
 I expect the same in return.

 - Build a network when you don’t need anything — There’s nothing like a REAL relationship built on giving and sharing.
 Growing your professional network takes time, but social media can expedite that process.
 Save your ask for a time when it’s worthwhile and the relationships you’ve built will be there.